Commit yourself to lifelong learning. The most valuable asset you’ll ever have is your mind and what you put into it.

 These are of course only examples of potential questions you can ask yourself during your period of self-reflection.
 The questions you choose for your self-reflection time are completely up to you.
 The key is to ask questions that help you gather critical insights from your experiences in order to help you make improvements the following day.

-In the end, in order to become an effective lifelong learner, your self-reflection time must support your daily learning experiences that you gather from your readings, from your observations, from modeling other people’s behavior, and from the errors of your ways.
+In the end, to become an effective lifelong learner, your self-reflection time must support your daily learning experiences that you gather from your readings, from your observations, from modeling other people’s behavior, and from the errors of your ways.

-In combination the act of daily self-reflection and the learning experiences you gather throughout the day will help you to begin putting your knowledge into practice to help you optimize the way you live your life.
+In combination, the act of daily self-reflection and the learning experiences you gather throughout the day will help you to begin putting your knowledge into practice to help you optimize the way you live your life.
 And that in itself is what makes lifelong learning such an important and critical part of living.

 Time to Assimilate these Concepts